wayneashleyberry/blog/content/posts/graceful-shutdown.md

 Now, let’s look at how we integrate graceful shutdown with the two different Kubernetes probes.

----

-A quick primer on probes in Kubernetes:
+_A quick primer on probes in Kubernetes:_

-_Liveness_ indicates that the pod is running, if the liveness probe fails the pod will be restarted.
+- _Liveness_ indicates that the pod is running, if the liveness probe fails the pod will be restarted.

-_Readiness_ indicates that the pod is ready to receive traffic, when a pod is ready the load balancer will start sending traffic to it.
+- _Readiness_ indicates that the pod is ready to receive traffic, when a pod is ready the load balancer will start sending traffic to it.

----

 Let’s go through the steps we want to happen during a rolling update.